 We have all seen the news headlines: with the current opiate crisis, illicit drug overdose deaths in 2018 are expected to exceed last year’s numbers and longer term predictions are grim.
 In April 2016, the Province of British Columbia declared the opioid crisis a public health emergency.
 Since then, the number of deaths due to illicit drugs have increased across our province and in particular here at home.
 The Coroners Service recently released the following findings confirming the lethal trend we have witnessed on our streets first-hand:

 The Okanagan witnessed 126 overdose deaths last year, with 66 of these occurring in Kelowna, our own back yard.
-Twenty-three of those who died due to illicit drugs in our province last year were children and youth between the ages of 10 and 18.
+Twenty-four of those who died from substance misuse in our province in 2017 were children and youth between the ages of 10 and 18.
 The rate of young people dying from overdose doubled from 2016 to 2017 and shows no sign of abating.

 The reasons behind child and teen drug and alcohol use are numerous and complex.
 Mental health barriers, toxic home environments and emotional distress are just a few of the underlying forces that may affect an enduring, painful struggle with addiction.
 Family support for adolescents is not guaranteed, especially for those who have forged the courage to save themselves from a dangerous home life.
 For many of these youth, a live-in rehabilitative program with medical supports, counselling and life skills programs may be key to their hope for survival in a world where a lethal drug can kill in one minuscule dose.